Schedule a Consult

 Summer Research Programs at UT

 Attending national and international conferences is an important activity for undergraduate researchers.
-At conferences, you are able to meet scientists in your field, hear about new research and present your own work.
+At conferences, you can meet scientists in your field, hear about new research and present your own work.

-Often you can find partial or even full funding to support your travel to present at a conference.
+Sometimes you can find partial funding to support your travel to present at a conference.
 Below are tips and campus resources for securing funding.

 Tips & Resources